NetID - Why should I change my NetID password?

 This document outlines why it is important to change your NetID password.

 The reason your password change is important is that computer systems worldwide have come under increasing numbers of attacks by malicious individuals.
 Password cracking technology has become so sophisticated that many passwords that were considered adequate in the past can no longer withstand modern attacks.
 Why the increase in attacks?
 In many cases, they are searching for personal information that could be used for identity theft or to misuse services such as WiscMail or WiscVPN.
-Additionally, the attackers may be looking for restricted data such as social security numbers or sensitive data such as research.
+Additionally, the attackers may be looking for restricted or sensitive data such as social security numbers or research.
 Or they may simply be interested in disrupting service or engaging in mischief.
 In any of those cases, repair of the damage caused and the effort to satisfy legal obligations in cases where private information is exposed can incur enormous cost.

 Often, the way these malicious individuals get into a system is by determining someone's NetID and password - anyone's NetID will do.
 Once the individual gets into a system with that NetID and password, he or she can use a variety of techniques to obtain additional information that will give him or her additional privileges.
 The key is that it is not uncommon for an attacker to use the NetID and password of a person who may not even have direct access to confidential information.
 To date, dozens of universities have been named in news articles for the exposure of private information to individuals using techniques described above.